 1975–1979 Chairman of the 8-Ball Fundraising Committee.

-The following 2 years his sponsored entrants raised the highest funds.
+In the following 2 years, his sponsored entrants raised the highest funds.

 Over ¼ million dollars in 3 years, in collaboration with DISC.

 VICTORIAN EIGHT-BALL ASSOCIATION (state body) (VEBA)

 1984–1989 Victorian Delegate to the Australian Eight Ball Federation.

 2000 Victorian Delegate to the Australian Eight Ball Federation.

 2001 Executive Committee Member

 Has actively been involved (heavily) in most of the very successful Nationals held in Victoria, both Senior and Junior.